Skip to main content

 1/23 - Saturday

-I'm on schedule!
-I completed Chapters 4 through 6 and saved Chapters 7-9 for Sunday.
-If I can get more done, that's even better!
-I'm also planning to do some case studies on the test system.
+I am officially on schedule!
+I completed Chapters 4 through 6 and have set aside time for Chapters 7-9 on Sunday.
+I also plan to run some case studies on the test system.

 1/24 - Sunday

-I went to McDonald's around noon for a coffee and finished Chapter 7 in about 90 minutes.
+I spent my time at a local coffee shop working through the curriculum.
+I finished Chapter 7 in about 90 minutes.

 Exam Attempt and Reflections